 Fusion connection token

 Firstly, we need to define what the Fusion Connection Token looks like.
-It’s a binary blob that you can send to Photon whenever a player wants to join.
+It’s a binary blob that you can send to your Fusion Server whenever a player wants to join.
 The server can then parse this token to know who is joining in.

 Note: The connection token is passed to Photon in